 The tripod ring is included and removable.
-Removal requires un-mounting the lens from the camera, but has no hinge is needed on the ring.
+Removal requires un-mounting the lens from the camera, but no hinge is needed on the ring.
 While the tripod ring is nicely constructed, it is not very smooth in use - and I would go as far as calling it "binding" at times.
 My Sigma 120-300mm f/2.8 EX DG OS HSM review Lens even developed a squeak at a soccer game I was shooting.
 This (non-weather-sealed) lens was not subject to any harsh conditions such as dust or rain.

 No detents are provided at 90 degree rotation settings, but I grew less sure about this being a negative attribute as rotation through these points is smoother without the detents.
 I could simply tip the monopod to follow the action during a frame burst.

 A real problem is the shallow depth the tripod ring has.
 In one of my first uses of this lens on a monopod, I quickly rotated the tripod ring from horizontal to vertical orientation.
 My left hand was holding the top of the monopod head and the tripod ring's foot.
 What I learned was that the AF/MF and OS switch housing does not clear my fingers - leaving a bruise on my index finger.
 The positive aspect of the shallow tripod ring foot is the compact overall width of the lens.